syncfusion-content/xamarin-docs/Xamarin/Charts/datamarker.md

 # Data Markers in Xamarin Charts (SfChart)

-Data markers are used to provide information about the data points to the user.
+The data markers are used to provide information about the data points to the user.
 You can add a shape and label to adorn each data point.
-This can be enabled using following code snippet,
+This can be enabled using the following code snippet,

 {% tabs %}